Mental Health Services and Outcomes Research Program

-Dr. Hamilton’s research has been funded at the local, state and national level by the Substance Abuse Mental Health Services Administration, Health Resources and Services Administration, National Cancer Institute, Federal Children’s Bureau, Amerigroup, Hogg Foundation for Mental Health and the Harris County Emergency Department Study/Health Services Research Collaborative.
+Hamilton’s research has been funded at the local, state and national levels by the Substance Abuse Mental Health Services Administration (SAMHSA), Health Resources and Services Administration (HRSA), National Cancer Institute (NCI), American Medical Association Alliance for Health Education Initiatives, Federal Children’s Bureau, Amerigroup and the Hogg Foundation for Mental Health.